OPRO Leadership OPRO site

 General Responsibilities

-- Along with APS marketing staff, the Director will work with APS leadership to assure information that is shared with the public is consistent with the society’s interests.
+- The Director along with APS marketing staff will serve as the primary societal contact for all issues relating to communication with the public.
+The Director will represent OPRO to the society's leadership and work with the leadership to assure that OPRO shares information with the public that is consistent with the society's interest.

 - OPRO is responsible for maintaining regular liaisons between OPRO and specific societal constituencies (either ex officio or as assigned by the Director).
-OPRO to become broadly familiar with public affairs and education issues of the society and will be proactive in bringing issues to OPRO's attention and in pursuing opportunities to increase the visibility of APS.
+They will also become broadly familiar with public affairs and education issues of the society and will be proactive in bringing issues to OPRO's attention and in pursuing opportunities to increase the visibility of APS.

-- Develop timely messages/information and tools to inform the public and society members on contemporary issues of plant health, plant diseases, and associated microorganisms, and aid society members to be effective in their interactions with the public.
+- Ensure OPRO is developing timely messages/information and tools to inform the public and society members on contemporary issues of plant health, plant diseases, and associated microorganisms, and aid society members to be effective in their interactions with the public.

 - Assisting the Director to conduct OPRO business.